MicrosoftDocs/power-pages-docs/power-pages-docs/known-issues.md

 - Power Apps portals Studio is currently not supported on Safari in Mac operating system and has the following issues:
     - The selection of component isn't correct and hovering on a component provides incorrect target indication.
     - Two or three column sections don't render properly in Power Apps portals Studio but works fine on the website.

-## Dynamics 365 templates

-Editing capabilities in Power Pages design studio are not available for [Microsoft Dynamics 365 templates](templates/dynamics-365-templates.md).

-You can preview the webpages using design studio, but you can't add or modify sections, components, or text.

-Instead, use tools such as [Portals Management app](configure/portal-management-app.md) or [Visual Studio Code](configure/cli-tutorial.md) to edit the underlying [web templates](configure/store-content-web-templates.md) and configure them for your unique needs.

 ### See also